strogonoff/django-project-template/README.rst

 To do:

+* Sphinx-based documentation scaffolding
-* Possibly some simple Fabric/Cuisine-based deployment script.
+* Possibly some simple Fabric/Cuisine-based deployment script

 Initial setup
 -------------